SESSION OVERVIEW

 Z-SCORE TRAINING

 Some feedback systems allow the client to see and hear what is happening in their bio-electrical system.
-For example, if the client is having Z score training and they are watching a movie, the movie will run smoothly when their brain is moving toward the goal (Figure 4).
-However, when they lose focus, the movie or video will fade out and the sound will modulate.
-The system works similarly when playing games, such as Brain-man (Pac-man like).
+For example, if the client is having multi-channel Z score training and they are watching a video, the video will run smoothly when their brain is moving toward the goal (Figure 4).
+However, when they lose focus, the movie or video will blur and the sound will modulate.
+The system works similarly when playing brain training games, such as Brain-man (Pac-man like).
 The goal is to motivate the brain with positive audio and visual reinforcement toward a more balanced state.
 Once the optimized profile is established and several sessions have been completed, the client may see subtle to dramatic behavioral changes.

 You can think of EEG neurofeedback as exercise for the brain.
 Therefore, the body has used energy reserves during the session.
 Every client is asked to drink water and eat protein as soon as possible after the session to help refuel the body.
 We suggest the client pay close attention to their bodies and behavior in the hours and days immediately after the session.
 Most often, the clients feel only subtle, gradual changes, but can also experience brief tiredness, a feeling of being “wired” or irritated.
 All of this is feedback is shared with the therapist to help fine tune the treatment plan.